argonne-lcf/inference-endpoints/README.md

 ```
 </details>

-## 🧩 Batch Completions
+## 🧩 Batch

 The ALCF Inference Service provides batch processing capabilities for large-scale inference tasks.
-This service is exclusively available to ALCF users who have an allocation and access to our filesystem space.
+This service is exclusively available to ALCF users with an allocation and access to our filesystem space.
 When a batch job is submitted:

 - A dedicated vLLM instance is launched specifically for processing your batch requests
 - The model serves only your requests from the input file (up to 150,000 requests per file per batch job)